Modeling the Temporal Nature of Human Behavior for Demographics Prediction: Representation, Architecture and Aggregation

-We focus on using the temporal information contained in mobile phone metadata.
-We represent the data as 8 matrices summarizing mobile phone usage on a given week with hours of the day on the x-axis and the weekdays on the y-axis (see Figure~\ref{fig:punchcard}).
-These 8 matrices are combined into a tensor (less formally, a 3-dimensional matrix) with a separate 'channel' for each of the 8 variables of interest.
-These 8 channels are the number of unique contacts, calls, texts and the total duration of calls for respectively incoming and outgoing interactions.
-We model each week separately.
+Assumption 1 and Assumption 2 from Sect.~3 are used to derive our data representation for a week of mobile phone metadata.
+We represent the data as eight matrices summarizing mobile phone usage on a given week with hours of the day on the x-axis and the weekdays on the y-axis (see Figure~\ref{fig:punchcard}).
+These eight matrices are the number of unique contacts, calls, texts and the total duration of calls for incoming and outgoing interactions respectively.
+Every cell in the matrices represents the amount of activity for a given variable of interest in that hour interval (e.g. between 2 and 3 pm).
+In this way, we effectively bin any number of interactions during the week.
+These eight matrices are combined into a 3-dimensional matrix with a separate `channel' for each of the 8 variables of interest.
+This 3-dimensional matrix is named a `week-matrix'.